Partitioning Well-Clustered Graphs: Spectral Clustering Works!: Introduction

-To overcome the first obstacle, we study the so-called \emph{heat kernel embedding}, an embedding from $V$ to $\mathbb{R}^n$, and approximates the squared-distance $\|F(u)-F(v)\|^2$ of the embedded points $F(u)$ and $F(v)$ via their \emph{heat-kernel distance}.
-Since a desired approximation of the heat kernel distances of vertices is computable in nearly-linear time, this approach avoids the computation of eigenvectors.
-For the second obstacle, instead of applying $k$-means algorithms as a black-box we apply approximate nearest-neighbor algorithms.
+for some $t\in\mathbb{R}_{\geq 0}$.
+The heat kernel of a graph is a well-studied mathematical concept and is related to, for example, the study of random walks~\cite{SL97}.
+We exploit the heat kernel embedding to approximate the squared-distance $\|F(u)-F(v)\|^2$ of the embedded points $F(u)$ and $F(v)$ via their \emph{heat-kernel distance} $\|x_t(u) - x_t(v) \|^2$.
+Since the heat kernel distances between vertices can be approximated in nearly-linear time~\cite{osv12}, this approach avoids the computation of eigenvectors for a large value of $k$.
+For the second obstacle, instead of applying $k$-means algorithms as a black-box, we apply approximate nearest-neighbor data structures.
 This can be viewed as an ad-hoc version of a $k$-means algorithm, and indicates that in many scenarios the standard Lloyd-type heuristic widely used in $k$-means algorithms can eventually be avoided.
-Our third result is as follows:
+Our result is as follows: